 Arizona parents can support their children through agreements as well.
 Whether they choose to continue to support their kids through high school, college or beyond, these agreements must be approved by family law courts in order to be judicially enforceable.

 Child support is an important way that a parent helps take care of their child.
-Specific child support questions and further inquiry regarding the end of a child support obligation should be taken up with a family law attorney.
+Specific child support questions and further inquiry regarding the end of a child support obligation should be taken up with a Chandler child support lawyer.
 This post offers neither legal advice nor guidance and is provided as information only.